Stick graphs: examples and counter-examples: Definitions

+The notion of {\em dimension} of a bipartite graph is needed to complete the background necessary to understand the diagram in Figure \ref{fig:classes}.
+Given a bipartite graph $G=(A\cup B,E)$, let the partial order $\leq_G$ on $A\cup B$ be defined such that $A$ ($B$) is the set of minimal (maximal) elements in $A\cup B$ and, for each $a\in A$ and $b\in B$, the relation $a\leq_G b$ holds if and only if $ab\in E$.
+The {\em dimension} of $G$ - which is unchanged if classes $A$ and $B$ are switched - is then the minimum $k$ such that a set $\{\leq_1, \leq_2, \ldots, \leq_k\}$ of linear extensions of $\leq_G$ exists with the property that $a\leq_G b$ iff $a\leq_i b$ for every $i$ with $1\leq i\leq k$.
+Such a set is called a {\em realizer} of the partially ordered set $(A\cup B, \leq_G)$.
+In the diagram, the $i$-dimensional regions contain the classes whose graphs have dimension at most $i$, and contain at least one graph of dimension equal to $i$.
+The class $3$-dim GIG thus contains the grid intersection graphs of dimension $3$ or less.

-All the graphs we use are undirected and simple, and the notations are classical.
-The bipartite graph for which a Stick representation is searched is always denoted $G=(A\cup B,E)$, with $|A|=n$ and $|B|=m$.
-The vertices in $A$, also called $A$-vertices, as well as the $A$-segments representing them in any (attempt of) Stick representation, are denoted $A_i$, $1\leq i\leq b$, and similarly for the $B$-vertices and $B$-segments, denoted $B_j$, $1\leq j\leq m$.
-Moreover, denote $T(a_i)$ the point where the horizontal line going through the top endpoint of the segment $A_i$ meets the ground line.
-Similarly, denote $T(b_j)$ the point where the vertical line going through the rightmost endpoint of the segment $B_j$ meets the ground line.
-Each of these points is called the {\em tip} of its corresponding segment, and is an $A$- or $B$-tip according to the type of the segment.
+We focus now on Stick graphs.
+The bipartite graph for which a Stick representation is searched is always denoted by $G=(A\cup B,E)$, with $|A|=n$ and $|B|=m$.
+The same notation $a_i$, $1\leq i\leq n$, is used for a given vertex in $A$ and for the origin of the vertical segment representing it in any Stick representation of $G$.
+Thus each $A$-segment is identified by its origin $a_i$ and by its {\em tip} $T(a_i)$, {\em i.e.} the top endpoint of the $A$-segment with origin $a_i$.
+Similar definitions and notation hold for the vertices in $B$.
 As initially done for the origins only, we may consider that all the origins and the tips are distinct.

-For any two points $x,y$ of the ground line, denote $x \prec y$ if $x$ is above $y$.
+For any two points $x,y$ of the ground line, we write $x \prec y$ if $x$ is above $y$.
+A Stick representation of a graph $G$ is thus identified by a linear ordering $\prec$ of the set of origins and tips corresponding to the vertices in $G$.
 The following observation is easy (and similar to those made for other classes, {\em e.g.} for max-point tolerance graphs \cite{catanzaro2017max}):